A civil marriage is a marriage performed or recognized by a government official rather than a religious figure presiding over a religious ceremony.

-Even though your vows entails some of the most deepest feelings of love and compassion that you have for your partner, but when it comes to you standing at the altar and reciting them you might find yourself forgetting the right words.
+Even though your vows entail some of the deepest feelings of love and compassion that you have for your partner when it comes to you standing at the altar and reciting them you might find yourself forgetting the right words.

-Listen to yourself to see if your vows sound easy and conversational or if there are any tong twisters and long sentences that needs some tweaking.
+Listen to yourself to see if your vows sound easy and conversational or if there are any tongue twisters and long sentences that need some tweaking.

 These tips and tricks can be followed in order to make writing your vows easier, but remember to listen to your heart and have fun creating these meaningful vows!